 - the modeling contract include such taxes information

 - the model’s other expenses like, traveling bills, accommodation bills, food bills and more, will be paid by agency or models.

 Before you sign the contract, be aware of what type of contract you are going to sign, that contract is best for you or not because each contract has important different information.

 There are generally four main types of modeling contracts in the fashion industry: mother agency contract, non-exclusive contract, exclusive contract, and one-time-only contract.

 In the beginning of your career, you will start working on your mother Agency contract; you might be thinking what exactly is a mother agency and how do they actually work?

-The mother agency is like literally your first agents as a model.
-This is the first agent that you sign with, for example; a mother agency is in your city where you get sign first and what they actually do is that they partner with bigger agencies across the world.
+The mother agency is like literally your first agent as a model.
+This is the first agent that you sign with, for example; a mother agency is in your city where you get signed first and what they actually do is that they partner with bigger agencies across the world.

 They actually still get in a percentage of that modeling Contract or whatever jobs the model books in overseas.
 The mother agency still gets their commission.